 After sculpting the cartilage to the desired shape, sutures and a bandage are used to hold the ear in position until healing is complete.
 To make sure they are as symmetrical as possible, both ears may be operated on even if only one has a problem.

 Although the ears may ache or throb for a few days, a patient usually feels normal within hours of the surgery’s completion.
 Medication is prescribed to help alleviate any discomfort.
 A few days after otoplasty, the bandages around the head are replaced with a surgical dressing that is worn for about a week, at which point the stitches are removed.

 Otoplasty patients should avoid sleeping on their sides for the first 2 weeks after surgery.
-About 1 week following otoplasty, most patients are able to return to their normal routines.
+About 1 week following otoplasty Fairfield County patients are usually able to return to their normal routines.
 After the ears have healed completely, they usually have faint scars on their backs, which typically fade with time and, because of their strategic placement, are virtually invisible.

 Complications of otoplasty are rare and usually minor.
 A small percentage of otoplasty patients develops a blood clot on the ear or an infection in the cartilage.
 These issues may resolve on their own or be treated medically through intervention or antibiotics.
 Other possible complications include a change in skin sensation at the surgical site.
 There is also a possibility that a patient will not be satisfied with the appearance of the ears postsurgery.
 A patient should not expect the ears to match exactly; even natural ears are not entirely symmetrical.